Azmarie/UnityShootingGame/README.md

 Duplicate walls and floors, change the texture scale of walls and floors

 **Escape door:**
 Add escape door and add Collider to door.
-Restart the game when collide with the door.
+Restart the game after 10 seconds when collide with the door

 ## Bonus

 ### (f) Ammo supply

-Add ammo object, get ammo box position and add health when reaching the box by every 2.5 frames
+Add ammo object, get ammo box position and add player's remaining number of bullets when coming close to the box

 ### (g) Enemies getting cover

-Follow cover and add the sitting animation
+When a cover a available, hid around it and shoot the player from there

 ### (h) Detecting body part hits